SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Response message: Info response
 - HTTP success status code: 200 (OK)

-#### Filtering
+#### Object Filtering

-Object collections may contain many objects, the server MUST support the use of query string parameters for the pupose of filtering objects before these are added to the response.
+The client MAY choose to use a filter to limit the number of objects returned for a request.
+The server MUST support the use of query string parameters for the prupose of filtering objects before these are added to a response.

+Query string parameters used for filtering:

+- `attr`: The name of the object attribute or field to filter on
+- `val`: The value the server must use when filtering objects

-A domain name Info request is different from a contact- and host Info request in the sense that EPP Domain Name Mapping [@!RFC5731, Section 3.1.2] describes an OPTIONAL "hosts" attribute.
-This attribute is used for filtering hosts returned in the response, the "hosts" attribute is mapped to a similarly name query string parameter.
+The domain name Info request is different from the Contact- and Host Info request, in the sense that EPP Domain Name Mapping [@!RFC5731, Section 3.1.2] describes an OPTIONAL "hosts" attribute.
+This attribute is used for filtering hosts returned in the response, the "hosts" attribute is mapped to the generic query string filtering.

 The specified default value for the hosts parameter is "all".
 This default MUST be used by the server when the query string parameter is absent from the request URL.

 -  default: GET /domains/{id}
--  all: GET /domains/{id}?hosts=all
+-  all: GET /domains/{id}?attr=hosts&val=all
--  del: GET /domains/{id}?hosts=del
+-  del: GET /domains/{id}?attr=hosts&val=del
--  sub: GET /domains/{id}?hosts=sub
+-  sub: GET /domains/{id}?attr=hosts&val=sub
--  none: GET /domains/{id}?hosts=none
+-  none: GET /domains/{id}?attr=hosts&val=none

 Example Domain Info request including all hosts objects, without any required authorization data:

 ```
-C: GET /repp/v1/domains/example.nl?host=all HTTP/2
+C: GET /repp/v1/domains/example.nl?attr=hosts&val=all HTTP/2
 C: Host: repp.example.nl
-C: Cache-Control: no-cache
 C: Authorization: Bearer <token>
 C: Accept: application/epp+xml
 C: Accept-Language: en